marcdotson/asc-training/README.md

 >
 > ### Using the Command Line
 >
-> While pyenv is simple, it will require you to use the command line
+> Using pyenv will require you to use the command line (i.e., terminal
-> (i.e., terminal or shell).
-Be patient and *take your time* walking
+> or shell).
+Be patient and *take your time* walking carefully through
-> carefully through the [installation
+> the [installation
 > instructions](https://github.com/pyenv/pyenv?tab=readme-ov-file#installation).
 > Daniel Chen, who introduced me to pyenv, also has a [great
 > write-up](https://chendaniely.github.io/python_setup/210-python_install.html)
 > of the installation instructions that may be a bit easier to follow.
 A
 > few things to help as you install:
 >
-> - The command line is the programming interface into your operating
+> - The command line is the programming interface into your OS itself.
->   system itself.
-You don’t have to know everything about it to follow
+>   You don’t have to know everything about it to follow instructions.
->   instructions.
 > - When you get to the section [Set up your shell environment for
 >   pyenv](https://github.com/pyenv/pyenv?tab=readme-ov-file#b-set-up-your-shell-environment-for-pyenv),
 >   the instructions are different based on the *type* of command line.